In this image I am essentially highlighting the biggest intellectual hypocrisy inherent with the left and their war on “selfishness.”

 **What do I mean by “burden of proof?”The vast majority of all skeptics of Market Anarchy hold that giving anyone the right to force out competitors in an area and allow them to coerce (initiate force) others in that territory is wrong and unnecessary.
 No one I know thinks that you should allow a business to force people to pay for goods and services exclusively from them and imprison them if they refuse.If that is the way they think of market institutions but feel that government deserves to be exempt from the same standard, I conclude that the burden of proof is on the skeptic of anarchy to explain why government deserves to be an exception to the rule and how it improves the situation for any geographic location.
 This especially goes for those who claim Somalia was better under a government.

-Procrastination is a lapse in time where separation of inspiration and initiative persists.
+Procrastination is a stupid lapse in time where the separation of inspiration and initiative persists.
+And it’s always for worse.
 Hopefully my lapse of this sort is over now, and if all goes well it should stay that way for some time to come.

-For the past several days I have pondered what keystrokes would best mark the first signs of life on this lonely sector of the world wide web.
+For the past several days I’ve pondered what keystrokes would best mark the first signs of life on this lonely sector of the world wide web.
 Actually, several months might be a more accurate way of putting it.
-But recently with the introduction of some new aesthetics to this site – as well as being content with what I already had – the gates have opened at last.
+But recently with the introduction of some new aesthetics to this site (namely the installation of WordPress) – as well as being content with what I already had – the gates have opened at last.

-In case you are unaware, I have begun this blog with political intentions in mind.
-My views are not about what politician would do best in office or for what level, which legislation needs to be passed or why, what government ought to do or how; rather they are a wholesale rejection of the system altogether.
-Anyone can profess to be an advocate for freedom – only those who do so with the goal that I (and many others) have in mind can affirm this for every issue government has attempted to address.
+Yeah, this is a political site set up for a political book that seems to have it’s estimated date of completion pushed back by a year every, uh… year or so.
+My views are not about what politician would do best in office or for what level, which legislation needs to be passed or why, or what government ought to do or how.
+Rather, they are a wholesale rejection of the political system we have altogether.
+Anyone can profess to be an advocate for freedom – only those who do so with the goal that I (and a growing number of others) have in mind can affirm this for every issue government has attempted to get involved in.

-While there are many who think laws against choices and behaviors that harm no one but those that initiate them should be taken off the books, I do not think that goes far enough.
+While there are many who think laws against choices and behaviors that harm no one but those that initiate them should be taken off the books, I don’t think that goes far enough.

 While there are some who feel government should be substantially smaller than it is today – to the point where it is limited to protecting use from waste, fraud, and abuse both domestically and internationally – I take that platform a step further.

 This is not a conclusion that I accepted suddenly out of nowhere; for me it was a process that began years ago.
 Nor is this something that I, or anyone else can persuade you to adopt in this post alone, there are much better attempts by like-minded individuals at doing that already.
+Even reading those probably won’t be enough.
 Being the first post of what I hope will one day number in the thousands – this is only meant to state the intentions of this blog.

 I am a market anarchist – an advocate of what is better known as Anarcho-Capitalism.
-I hold that all functions of government should be replaced with market solutions to all the necessary evils it commits.
+I hold that all functions of government should be replaced with market solutions to all the necessary services it provides, namely security and dispute resolution.
 Operationally a government generally** differs from a market institution in three ways:

 It excludes other persons or institutions from providing certain services within a given territory.